7 Ways to Spring Back From Stress

 The stress response is a protective biological response that is beneficial in small doses, but too much causes wear and tear on your health.

-1. Exercising is one the best ways to ease tension and feelings of depression:
+This is one the best ways to ease tension and feelings of depression.
+Why?

 - It releases feel-good chemicals in the brain while suppressing others that are linked to depression.